-PIKETON — Learn art of wine grape growing and wine production during a fun and educational day at The Ohio State University South Centers as part of the 2019 Grape and Wine Analysis Workshop.
+You can learn art of wine grape growing and wine production as your treat yourself to a fun and educational day at The Ohio State University South Centers for the 2019 Grape and Wine Analysis Workshop.

 The workshop will run from 9:30 a.m. until 3:30 p.m.
 Thursday, December 5.
 This daytime educational opportunity will feature Dr. Gary Gao, Professor and Extension Specialist, and Research Assistant Ryan Slaughter, along with several expert guest presenters.

-The cost of the workshop is $25 per person and includes an Italian-themed pasta and salad lunch catered by Haute Stuff.
+The cost of the workshop is $25 per person and includes an Italian-themed pasta and salad lunch catered by Chef Bill Schaefer of Haute Stuff Catering.
 You must preregister by Monday, December 2 by calling Program Assistant Bradford Sherman at 740-289-2071 ext.
-115 or by emailing your registration information to firstname.lastname@example.org.
+115 or by emailing your registration information to email@example.com.

 “We have been running this very popular program for quite a few years now,” said Gao.
 “Attendees will learn the basics of wine grape growing and winemaking techniques.”
 Gao added that those who take part in this program will learn proven grape growing techniques, acquire basic tools to successfully manage a vineyard, and come away with a better understanding of how to get started in the wine business.